 If you have any intention of changing things up down the line, you don’t want to be too limited in what you can do with the pedal board you purchase.
-Try to take a long term perspective of what you’re planning to do.
+If possible, take a long term perspective of what you’re planning to do.

 Can I Build My Own Pedal Board?